-TV Automation: Unlocking Value and Speed for Sellers of TV Advertising
+TV Automation: Unlocking Value & Speed for Sellers of TV Ads

 Just as it is increasingly common for traditional brands to eventually embrace technology to remain competitive in their industries - think cars adding driver-assist capabilities and local restaurants joining food-delivery apps - forward-thinking linear TV networks have started to embrace technology that eliminates time-consuming communication and workflow between buyers and sellers.
 This ‘automated’ workflow is a significant component of programmatic TV.
 It makes TV buying more efficient for all parties, and Simulmedia is excited to play a leading role in the transformation.